 A: Funding is based on an annual cycle.
 Agencies who have been approved for grants will begin receiving that funding January 2021.
 Funding will be distributed quarterly throughout the rest of 2021.

 Q: Are we allowed to communicate with United Way of Northeast Georgia staff about questions throughout the process?

 A: Yes, our staff members are available to help.
 For specific questions, please contact Mark Madison at email@example.com.

 Q: What type of reporting is required from funded programs?

-A: For those awarded grants, quarterly impact reports must be submitted through e-CImpact.
+A: For those awarded grants, 6-month reports submitted thorugh e-CImpact and quarterly program updates with success stories must be provided.
 If an agency does not provide a quarterly report, the next quarter's funding will be withheld until the report is submitted

 Q: Will there be any follow-up for agencies that are not awarded grants?

 A: Yes.
 Organizations that are not awarded grants will receive personalized feedback if their application was reviewed by the volunteer committee.
 This will not apply to organizations that were considered ineligible immediately.
 All organizations will be invited to future trainings, and United Way of Northeast Georgia will incorporate panel feedback into the future trainings.

 Q: How do I apply as a collaboration?
 What are the expectations?